Qualytics/userguide/docs/index.md

-# Welcome to Qualytics!
+# Getting Started

-## What Qualytics is?
+## What is Qualytics?

-* The complete solution to install `trust` and `confidence` in your enterprise data ecosystem.
+* The complete solution to instill `trust` and `confidence` in your enterprise data ecosystem.
     1. With automated `data profiling`, `data quality rule inference`, `anomaly detection` & `remediation`.

 * The Active Data Quality Platform that enables teams to `manage data quality` at scale through advanced automation.
-## What Qualytics does?
+## What does Qualytics do?

-* Enables your data teams to `address data issues faster`.
-* `Automates workflows` that are currently manual or simply not performed.
-* `Automates the discovery` and `maintenance of data quality` measures you need.
+* Qualytics enables your data teams to `address data issues faster` in a proactive manner by automating the `discovery` and `maintenance` of data quality measures you need.
-* Your `historic data is analyzed for its shapes and patterns` in order to infer contextual data quality rules.
-These rules are asserted to find anomalies in new data (often in incremental loads).
+    1. Your `historic data` is analyzed for its shapes and patterns in order to infer contextual data quality rules.
+    2. These rules are asserted to find anomalies in new data (often in incremental loads).
-    1. When an anomaly is found, along with traditional alerting, `a target datastore is enriched with the anomaly` along `with the metadata` that triggered it.
-    2. Enables your team to `take corrective actions` using their existing data tooling.
+    3. When an anomaly is found, along with traditional alerting, `a target datastore` is `enriched` with the anomaly along with the metadata that triggered it, enabling your team to `take corrective actions` using their existing data tooling.

-* We combine `data quality rules` with additional data such as:
+* We combine `data quality rules` with additional context such as `alerts`, `tags` & `tolerances` as a set of data quality checks.
-    1. Alerting `needs`, `tags` & `tolerances`.
-    2. `Manage the combination` as a set of data quality checks.

-## Using Qualytics involves a few operations post configuration:
+## Using Qualytics involves a few operations post initial Data Store configuration:

 * `Catalog`
     1. `Preps metadata` to be consumed by Qualytics.